pace-neutrons/Horace/documentation/smg/04_building_with_cmake.md

 CMake provides a way to generate build files across multiple platforms.
 It also ships with a script to aid in compiling Matlab mex libraries.

-The following process is roughly what the build scripts automate.
+The following process is roughly what the build scripts described above automate.

 1. After cloning the Horace repository, open the CMake GUI and select the root of the repository as the source.